Contributed By Patrikios Pavlou & Associates LLC

 With regard to foreign judgments issued by courts of countries with which Cyprus has entered into bilateral or multinational treaties, the foreign judgments that may be recognised in Cyprus will depend on the provisions of the treaties and usually concern civil or commercial matters (but many also include judgments on matrimonial disputes).

-In terms of common law enforcement of foreign judgments, there are no restrictions as to the categories of judgments that may be recognised in Cyprus subject to considerations of public policy and due process discussed below.
+In terms of common law enforcement of foreign judgments, there are no restrictions as to the categories of judgments that may be recognised in Cyprus subject to considerations of public policy and due process later discussed.

 Judgments issued before the enactment of Regulation 1215/2012 are governed by Regulation (EC) 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (Brussels Regulation).
 The judgment creditor seeking to obtain a declaration of enforceability in Cyprus may apply ex parte to the court.
 Therefore, the judgment debtor will have no notice of the existence of the proceedings until the declaration is issued.
 Upon the issue of the declaration of enforceability, the pleadings along with the declaration of enforceability must be served on the debtor in accordance with Article 42 of Regulation 44/2001 and the judgment debtor will have a specific period of time within which they may appeal against the issue of declaration of enforceability.
 If no appeal is lodged, then the foreign judgment becomes enforceable in Cyprus and carries the same effect as if it was issued by the Cypriot courts.